 A public bank is essentially a nonprofit organization, owned by a local, state or federal government that manages its own checking/savings accounts.
-The Bank of North Dakota, which has been in operation since 1919 with great success, deposits all tax and fee revenue in the state bank and uses it to provide low-cost student loans, housing loans, commercial loans, and to finance public infrastructure.
+The Bank of North Dakota, which has been in operation since 1919 with great success, deposits all tax and fee revenue in the state bank and uses it to to finance public infrastructure, provide low-cost student loans, housing loans, and local commercial loans.

 Watch an interview with Walt McRee, Public Banking Institute.